Bacup: Economy

 Bacup’s economy reflects its industrial heritage and ongoing transition toward a more diversified local base.
 While traditional textile and footwear manufacturing declined during the late 20th century, the town is now home to a range of small and medium-sized enterprises across sectors such as engineering, plastics, furniture, and e-commerce.

 Modern employment sites include Futures Park and New Line Industrial Estate, which support local businesses involved in production, distribution, and services.
 Companies with operations in Bacup include Orthoplastics, JJO plc, Dale Print, AV.com (a subsidiary of Gear4music), and the Lancashire Sock Manufacturing Company.

 Although Bacup forms part of the broader Pennine Lancashire economy, it retains a distinct local employment profile shaped by manufacturing and logistics.
 The workforce is concentrated in skilled trades, machine operation, and warehousing roles, reflecting the area’s stock of light industrial units and repurposed factory buildings.
 Business activity in the town also includes niche and specialist manufacturing, supported by regional transport links via the A681 and proximity to the M66 corridor.

 Landmarks

-The town's parish church is dedicated to Saint John the Evangelist.
-Aside from just this church, Bacup has many other churches.
+The town's former parish church is dedicated to Saint John the Evangelist.
+Aside from just this former church, Bacup has many other church buildings, however, most have now been repurposed or are in the process of being repurposed.
 The majority of Bacup's culturally significant architecture is in the Victorian period, but there are older buildings of note are Fearns Hall (1696), Forest House (1815) and the 18th-century Stubbylee Hall.
 The Bacup Natural History Society Museum was formed in 1878.

 Bacup is home to the 17 ft long Elgin Street which held the record as the shortest street in the world until November 2006, when it was surpassed by Ebenezer Place, in the Scottish Highlands.

 Many of the town's historic buildings are set to be renewed in a £2m regeneration scheme.